|» Printer friendly version

 Children, particularly teenagers, can appreciate the privacy of a cordless phone.
 They can shut themselves in their bedroom, the bathroom, anywhere to make their calls away from prying ears.
 Unfortunately, it may have unforeseen consequences that neither they nor their parents could have anticipated.

 DECT phone base units transmit 24-7, even when they are not being used to make actual phone calls.
-We have written a much more detailed article on DECT phones in our article library, available from here.
+We have written a much more detailed article on DECT phones in our article library.

 Hardell L et al, (2006) Pooled analysis of two case-control studies on the use of cellular and cordless telephones and the risk of benign brain tumours diagnosed during 1997-2003, International Journal of Oncology 28:509-519